mmaruthi/Deep_Learning_EVA4_Phase1/S15-A/README.md

-Mean/STD values for your fg_bg, masks and depth images Show your dataset the way I have shown above in this readme Explain how you created your dataset how were fg created with transparency how were masks created for fgs how did you overlay the fg over bg and created 20 variants how did you create your depth images?
+Mean/STD values for your fg_bg, masks and depth images Show your dataset the way I have shown above in this readme Explain how you created your dataset how were fg created with transparenc how were masks created for fgs how did you overlay the fg over bg and created 20 variants how did you create your depth images?